Continuing Education Activity

 - Cystic fibrosis: An autosomal recessive disorder resulting from mutations in both copies of the gene for cystic fibrosis transmembrane conductance regulator (CTFR) on chromosome 7.
 The resultant protein regulates chloride and sodium transport across the endothelial cell membranes in exocrine glands.
 The major implication of this condition is the blockage of pancreatic ducts from the inspissated secretions resulting thereof

 - Zollinger-Ellison syndrome: A rare condition resulting from the development of gastrinomas or gastrin-secreting tumors in the stomach and duodenum.
 About 30% of cases occur as a part of MEN1 syndrome, which has an autosomal dominant inheritance pattern.
-Increased gastrin production leads to a suppression of pancreatic enzymes
+Increased gastrin production leads to the suppression of pancreatic enzymes.

 - Autoimmune pancreatitis: IgG4-related disease that eventually progresses to exocrine pancreas insufficiency

-- Enteral feeding tube occlusion: Administration of a pancreatic enzyme and sodium bicarbonate solution to blocked feeding tube was effective in relieving the obstruction.
-The efficacy was further improved by the application of the solution closer to the clogged area using a catheter.
+- Enteral feeding tube occlusion: Administration of a pancreatic enzyme and sodium bicarbonate solution to blocked feeding tube effectively relieved the obstruction.
+The efficacy was further improved by applying the solution closer to the clogged area using a catheter.

 Mechanism of Action

-The alkaline pH of the duodenum activates the components of pancrelipase, which then help with digestion.
+The alkaline pH of the duodenum activates the components of pancrelipase, which then helps with digestion.